 How to Prepare for CA Intermediate May 2021 Group 2 Papers

 Are you worried how to commence your preparation for the Group 2.
 Students appearing in the IPCC can commence their practical training only after clearing the Group 1 examinations.
-However, students registering for the CA Intermediate can commence their three years of practical training after passing out either both or any one group.
+However, students registering for the CA Intermediate course can commence their three years of practical training after passing out either both or any one group.

 According to the Intermediate eligibility criteria ,in order to crack this exam one has to obtain 40% marks in each subject and 50% marks in aggregate of all the subjects.
 You can appear in either one group or both the groups.